-There are many reasons why men lose some of the sensation in their penis over time.
+There are many reasons why men lose some sensation in their penis over time.
 Loss of sensitivity is natural with advancing age due to underlying blood vessel changes.
 In a survey, at least half of men over the age of 57 years reported sexual dissatisfaction.
-But before you content with a numb penis, you should rule out a series of physical conditions.
+But before you come to terms with a numb penis, you should rule out a series of physical conditions.

 Among the most common medical reasons for decreased penis sensitivity are:

 - Neurological conditions that could damage the nerves such as diabetes or multiple sclerosis

 - Medications including antidepressants, opioids, and antipsychotics

 - Nerve damage from physical trauma, accidents or surgery

 - Low testosterone levels

 - Psychogenic causes such as anxiety or relationship issues

 Order effective treatment for premature ejaculation discreetly View all treatments

 Men typically describe the loss of sensitivity as numbness in their penis, the area surrounding the penis or testicles.
 But it can also be marked by a tingling or itchy feeling.
 A sensation that many avid cyclists are all too familiar with.